 This post may contain affiliate links.
 If you click on an affiliate link and make a purchase, we receive a small commission at no extra cost to you.
 Find our full disclosure here.

-A few weeks ago, Savvy Gardening’s Tara Nolan launched her first book, Raised Bed Revolution, and for me, the timing was perfect.
-With photography for my next book scheduled for this spring/summer/fall, I had already decided to revamp my own vegetable garden.
-(If you missed my post with details on the new design and site prep, read about my ‘Big Dig’ here.)
+When Savvy Gardening’s Tara Nolan launched her first book, Raised Bed Revolution, the timing was perfect for me.
+With photography for my book, Veggie Garden Remix scheduled for spring/summer/fall, I had already decided to completely renovate my own vegetable garden.
 I knew I wanted raised beds and was able to adopt many of Tara’s ideas and suggestions into my brand new kitchen garden.

 We did however, hit a snag.
 The lumber arrived, and just as we were ready to start building the raised beds, my husbands back gave out.
 For weeks.
 The poor guy was stuck on the couch and we therefore needed to go to plan B. We brought back the contractor who had prepped the site, and it took just two days for his team to build, arrange, and fill the raised beds.
 They also installed the new posts for our electric deer fence.
 We were over-budget, but back in business!